mintusikder/mintusikder/README.md

 A fully-featured library management platform for book lovers and admins.

 ✨ Features:
-- Book browsing, search, and filter by category
+-🔍 Browse, search, and filter books by category and availability -🔐 Role-based authentication: User
-- Role-based login with Firebase Auth
-- Borrow/return system with real-time updates
-- Admin dashboard for managing books & users
-- Built with: **React, Tailwind, Express, MongoDB, Firebase**
+-🔄 Borrow and return tracking with real-time quantity updates -📊 Admin dashboard for managing books, categories, and user accounts -🛠 Tech: React, Tailwind CSS, Firebase, Express, MongoDB -📱 Fully responsive design with intuitive UI

 ---